-Telecom players, that have taken steps towards external monetization of data value, have done it through partnership models in B2B and B2C segments.
+Telecom players that have taken steps towards external monetization of data value, have done it through partnership models in B2B and B2C segments.
 In some cases, operators have also acquired start-ups for cooperation.
-One of the examples is a case of Telefonica.
+One of the examples is the case of Telefonica.
 The company has engaged in partnerships with brands such as Linio, Heineken, and United Colors of Benetton.
 In 2017, it acquired leading UK geolocation data start-up Statiq.
 The start-up processes a large amount of location data to identify the places people visit and help with building consumer profiles.
-The gathered data allows advertisers to target messages to the specific users better, while also track whether the user visited a retail store after seeing a mobile ad.
+The gathered data allows advertisers to better target messages to specific users while also tracking whether the user visited a retail store after seeing a mobile ad.
 Brazilian banking and financial services company Bradesco was one of the first brands to test Telefonica’s sponsored data offer.
 The brand wanted to drive customers to use its mobile banking app.
-The whole action ended up in success – the number of app users was doubled to 400,000.
+The whole action ended up in success – the number of app users doubled to 400,000.

-And last, but not least, a bit different example of data monetization.
+And last but not least, a bit different example of data monetization.
 Nevertheless, it also brought great value.
-On May 26, 2018, the cyclone Mekunu hit the southwestern part of Oman.
-Reaching the Oman residents with a call to evacuation as quickly as possible, became a matter of life or death.
+On May 26, 2018, cyclone Mekunu hit the southwestern part of Oman.
+Reaching the Oman residents with a call to evacuation as quickly as possible became a matter of life or death.
 Omantel, the first and leading telecommunications services provider, decided to support local authorities, using one of the services from its portfolio.
-That’s why TASIL team redesigned the system at an unprecedented pace to meet the requirements resulting from a crisis.
+That’s why the TASIL team redesigned the system at an unprecedented pace to meet the requirements resulting from a crisis.
 TASIL, using gathered data and real-time algorithms, managed to locate all people who were in the affected areas.
-Within three days, it had sent SMSes to 340,000 people saving peoples lives.
-You can see, commercial (in this case – telco) data value can be worth even as much as people’s lives.
+Within three days, it had sent SMSes to 340,000 people saving people’s lives.
+You can see that commercial (in this case – telco) data value can be worth even as much as people’s lives.

 We designed a calculator that can help with assessing your potential earnings in just two simple steps.
 Are you interested?
 Here’s how to do it!